-The first row of Figure 5 shows results for the two conditions with an initial rating phase (ratings and full) and therefore with optimality measures from both IO SV and IO OV.
-Here, we see that Study 1 full is the only condition where participants (and IO models) were instructed to maximise the rank of their choices, instead of using a scheme that rewards only the top-three ranked options.
-It is also in the Study 1 full condition where IO sampled less than in the other conditions.
-Participant undersampling compared to both IO SV (Cohen’s d = -1.20) and IO OV (Cohen’s d = -1.72) is present for Study 1 ratings (left column), a condition in which the top three ranks are rewarded.
-However, undersampling in Study 1 full (right column) was eliminated for IO SV (Cohen’s d = 0.19) and the effect size of undersampling was reduced by more than half for IO OV (Cohen’s d = -0.61), though it retained significance.
+The first row of Figure 5 shows results for the two conditions with an initial rating phase (ratings and full), which therefore provide two versions of Ideal Observer, one based on subjective option values and the other based on objective values.
+Here, we see that Study 1 full is the only condition where participants (and the Ideal Observer) were instructed to maximise the rank of their choices, instead of using a scheme that rewards only the top-three ranked options.
+It is also in the Study 1 full condition where the Ideal Observer sampled less than in the other conditions.
+Participant undersampling compared to both versions of Ideal Observer, subjective value (Cohen’s d = -1.20) and objective values (Cohen’s d = -1.72), is present for Study 1 ratings (left column), a condition in which the top three ranks are rewarded.
+However, undersampling in Study 1 full (right column) was eliminated for the subjective values version of the Ideal Observer (Cohen’s d = 0.19) and the effect size of undersampling was reduced by more than half for the objective values version (Cohen’s d = -0.61), though it retained significance.

-Note that the results for Pilot full showed an elimination of undersampling altogether for both IO OV and IO SV and even oversampling for IO SV, which is a somewhat more striking result than what we obtained for Study 1 full.
-In our next study (Study 2), we will resolve this issue by implementing a full condition with improved design elements and a statistically better-powered sample size.
+Note that the results for Pilot full showed an elimination of undersampling altogether for both objective and subjective values versions of the Ideal Observer and even oversampling for the subjective values version, which is a somewhat more striking result than what we obtained for Study 1 full.
+In our next study (Study 2), we will resolve this apparent discrepancy by implementing a full condition with improved design elements and a statistically better-powered sample size.
 Provisionally, we conclude that undersampling bias was greater in all the conditions that rewarded only the top three highest ranked choices, compared to the only condition that used a payoff scheme that rewarded all choices commensurate with the chosen option value (Study 1 full).